 100 years ago today, workmen in Belfast finished fitting out the largest and most luxurious ocean liner in the world, the Titanic, which was considered to be "virtually unsinkable" due to its innovative watertight compartments.

-The best suites had bedrooms, sitting rooms and servants' room, and featured bathrooms with both baths and showers.
-By contrast, several hundred third class passengers were expected to share each bathroom.
+The best suites had bedrooms, sitting rooms and servants' rooms, and featured bathrooms with both baths and showers.
+By contrast, several hundred third-class passengers were expected to share each bathroom.
 We are commemorating this beautiful cruise ship, still a byword for tragedy and decadence, with an appropriately named cocktail, the Ice Maiden.

 It's also the anniversary of the day Niagara Falls stopped falling